I have plenty of posts that I have written over a few years and understand new readers will experience confusion with the array of content.

 I wish I had pursued writing many years ago.
 I was too busy telling myself to be a pragmatist and to pursue a ‘real’ job.

-I’ve been a bar manager, travel agent, personal trainer, customer service manager, product demonstrator and most recently, a journalist.
+I’ve been a bar manager, travel agent, personal trainer, customer service manager, product demonstrator and journalist.

 I thought journalism was the right path for me but I learnt on the job there was no place for integrity.